Manage Synchronisation Conflicts

 mydata.txt your synchronized folder.
 It has not changed for a while and contains the text "contents" locally and remotely.
 Now, nearly at the same time you update it locally to say "local contents" while the file on the server gets updated to contain "remote contents" by someone else.

-When attempting to upload your local changes the desktop client will notice that the server version has also changed.
-It creates a conflict and you will now have two files on your local machine:
+When attempting to upload your local changes the Desktop App will notice that the server version has also changed.
+It creates a conflict, and you will now have two files on your local machine:

 mydata.txtcontaining "remote contents"